kanzure/pdfparanoia/README.md

 # pdfparanoia

-pdfparanoia is a PDF watermark remover library for academic papers.
+pdfparanoia is a PDF watermark removal library for academic papers.

 ## Installing